Brand Impersonation: How Threat Actors Clone Corporate Identities

 Detection Methodology

-Use TraxinteL's Brand Impersonation Monitor to run continuous DNS sweeps across all plausible variation patterns.
+Use TraxinteL's Brand Impersonation Defense workflow to run continuous DNS sweeps across all plausible variation patterns.
 Any newly registered lookalike domain should trigger an immediate WHOIS analysis and screenshot capture.

 2. Social Media Impersonation